rebcabin/ClojureProjects002/asr/README.md

 1. `synnasr`: Syntactically Correct Nonsense ASR

-   These are trees that satisfy that ASR grammar but specify semantically meaningless programs such as adding applying integer operations to string operands.
+   These are trees that satisfy that ASR grammar but specify semantically meaningless programs such as applying integer operations to string operands.
 ASR processors (compiler back ends) must never crash or go into infinite loops on such inputs.